MyTestOragnization/internship2024/students/Daniel/Skrypt do bazy danych.md

 |
 [Chorus]|
 Uh, be with me forever, it''ll be perfect if you stay|
-The drugs been holdin'' me together like I''m finally wide awake|
+The dr**s been holdin'' me together like I''m finally wide awake|
 It''s just me and you together in this fantasy of mine|
 I can''t believe it only took one time (One time)|
 I can''t believe it only took one time (One time)|